-Evaluation by peers nominated by the proposal personnel and by NASA will be used to assess each proposal's overall merit.
+Evaluation by peer review will be used to assess each proposal's overall merit.
 The evaluation criteria are: Intrinsic Merit, NASA Alignment and Partnerships, Management and Evaluation, and Budget Justification: Narrative and Details.
-A NASA Headquarters Mission Directorate panel will then use the results of the peer evaluation to make funding recommendations to the selecting official.
-See Section 8.0, Proposal Evaluation Criteria and Selection Process.
+A NASA Headquarters Mission Directorate panel will use the results of the peer evaluation to make funding recommendations to the selecting official.
+See Section 8.0, Proposal Evaluation Criteria.